MathiasReker/Java-CI-CD/README.md

 MySQL container on a remote server using SSH.
 The bridge driver of docker networks connects these containers.

 In the `docker-compose.yml`, you can configure the tag of the images.
 By default, the tag of the project is `dev`.
 However, you can change the tag to a specific version to control the deployment.
-The workflow supports tags in sem-version format like `v*.*.*`.
+The workflow supports tags in the sem-version format like `v*.*.*`.

-To create a new release using a specific tag navigate to your GitHub repository.
+To create a new release using a specific tag, navigate to your GitHub repository.
 Go to tags -> create new release -> publish the release.

 ### Prepare the production server